Garðar Thór Cortes: Family, early life and education

-At 13 he won the lead role of Nonni in Nonni and Manni (1988–1989), an Icelandic TV series about two children living with their mother and grandmother in the late 1850s which was filmed in Iceland, Norway and England Garðar got the part because he could speak English and ride horses bareback: "It was great fun: we had all sorts of adventures with polar bears, an erupting volcano and getting lost at sea with whales tipping the rowing boat over.
-I'd always loved movies but it didn't ignite until then."
-Actor Einar Örn Einarsson, who played Manni, remains Garðar's best friend.
+Garðar spent six months at a Hertfordshire private school in England when he was aged 9 and 11.
+At 13, he won the lead role of Nonni in Nonni and Manni (1988–1989), an Icelandic TV series about two children living with their mother and grandmother in the late 1850s, which was filmed in Iceland, Norway and England Actor Einar Örn Einarsson, who played Manni, remains Garðar's best friend.

 Soon after he turned 18, Garðar decided he wanted to be a singer.
-"I loved acting but I realised I couldn't live without music.
-What decided me was the amount of times I have cried over a phrase in an opera or the piano.
-In opera you can combine the two and, apart from Domingo, there aren't that many singers who are good actors."
 He spent four years at his father's school in Reykjavík and then won a scholarship to the Hochschule, or University of Music and Performing Arts, Vienna, but left after six months to study privately with Professor Andrei Orlowitz in Copenhagen.
 For the next five years, he spent two weeks in Denmark, then flew home to earn enough to pay the tuition and the airfares.
 He sang at funerals and weddings, appeared as Tony in West Side Story at the National Theatre in Reykjavík in 1995, and for five summers worked with disabled people.
 At the opera, he was the toilet cleaner, the usher and the doorman.
 Recalling his father's advice about the hardships of a musical career, Garðar has commented: "Even though he told me it was difficult, I still wanted to pursue this road.
 But looking back, you realise he was right, it is bloody difficult!
 Excuse the language."